JMaslo/JMaslo/README.md

 ## 💻 | Coding experience

-  At the beginning of my programming career I started learning HTML/CSS, after Java (concretly SpigotAPI - Minecraft Developing) and to the present Python
+  At the beginning of my programming career I started learning HTML/CSS